shoui520/shoui520.github.io/docs/shouimethod.md

 After you are good enough to read LNs semi-comfortably, then:

-- grind JLPT grammar points
+- grind JLPT grammar points  (doesn't matter if you don't care about the JLPT.
+These are structures in Japanese that are hard for learners to understand intuitively.)
 - try to learn Japanese grammar in Japanese.
 For me, this was initially monolingual dicts for basic grammar points and referring to nihongokyoshi.
 - learn remaining grammar points you didn't learn as a beginner.
 ## My Anki learning method